 And death shall be no more; Death, thou shalt die."

 Emily Bronte's poem, Death, paints a striking image of a life cut down in its prime.
 There's one line in particular that would make a touching epitaph.

 The stone on the grave of author Mark Twain's daughter is engraved with the final stanza of a poem titled Annette, originally written by Robert Richardson.
 Twain altered the last line slightly to read:

 "Good night, dear heart, good night, good night."

 Deciding which inscription to place on a loved one's headstone is not always an easy thing to do.
 If you want to save your loved ones from the responsibility of choosing your epitaph, consider what you might like your headstone to say, and make sure your wishes are known ahead of time.
-Just choose carefully because whatever you have written will be the final impression you leave behind.
+Just choose carefully, even if you'd like it to be something funny, because whatever you have written will be the final impression you leave behind.